shekeriev/kubernetes-gitops-w-argocd/demo/README.md

 For other OSes, download the appropriate binary from here: <https://github.com/argoproj/argo-cd/releases/latest>

-Once done, you can check the CLI is working
+Once done, you can check that the CLI is working

 ```bash
 argocd version --client